Kenton Sewer Repair Project Construction Update: December 19, 2014

-Environmental Services has begun construction on the Kenton Sewer Repair Project.
-This project will replace about 7,000 feet of public sewer pipes that are between 80 and 90 years old and failing due to age.
-The work will include repairing or replacing about 2,500 feet of existing service laterals that connect houses and businesses from the curb to the public sewer in the street.
+Environmental Services is replacing about 7,000 feet of public sewer pipes in the Kenton area that are between 80 and 90 years old and failing due to age.
+The work includes repairing or replacing about 2,500 feet of existing service laterals that connect houses and businesses from the curb to the public sewer in the street.
 This project will increase sewer capacity and reduce the risks of street flooding and sewage releases to homes, businesses and streets.

-Below is the anticipated construction schedule for the next two weeks.
+Below is the anticipated construction schedule for the next three weeks.
 This schedule is subject to change due to a variety of factors, including underground conditions, weather, subcontractor schedules and availability of materials.
 As the contractor completes construction on each street, work crews apply a temporary asphalt patch.
 They will return at a later date to apply permanent paving.
-In recognition of the Thanksgiving holiday, crews will not be working November 27 and 28th.

-- N Watt St (between Brandon and Delaware) – underground video inspection
+- N Watts (between Brandon and Delaware) – open trench lateral replacement

-- N Schofield (between Brandon and Delaware) - underground video inspection
+- N Schofield (between Brandon and Delaware) – open trench lateral replacement

-The city will use a combination of open trench construction, cured-in-place-pipe lining, and pipe bursting.
-Click here for details about each construction method.
+The city's contractor is using a combination of open trench construction, cured-in-place-pipe lining, and pipe bursting.
+Go to www.portlandoregon.gov/bes/64780 for more information about sewer construction methods.

 Night Work at Several Locations